wpdevelopment11/mkvdefault/README.md

 ./mkvdefault.py -p -t audio 2 movie.mkv
 ```

-To set the _default flag_ to the track which contains "shows" in its name, run:
+To set the _default flag_ to the track which contains _shows_ in its name, run:

 ```bash
 ./mkvdefault.py -p shows movie.mkv